sirgeadas/Projeto-Ansible_LSF/2. Ansible/Ansible Hosts/Playbooks_and_Roles/Readme.md

 ```bash
 ansible-playbook 3.Install_MySQL_Workbench.yml -l windows_servers -k
 ```
-Since we are using WinRM to acess the target machine and using an convencional password access, we need to input that.
-That is why we are using the `-k` command.
-After pressing `ENTER` on your keyboard, Ansible will ask you for the password:
+Since we’re using **WinRM** to access the target machine and a conventional password for access, we need to provide that password.
+That’s why we’re using the `-k` option.
+After pressing `ENTER` on your keyboard, Ansible will prompt you for the password:
 ```
 SSH password:
 ```
 You now what's the password.
 Just type it in! :grin:

-Do the same command on the other Ansible Control node.
+Repeat the same command on the other Ansible Control node.

 <br/>